 Imagine taking a bite out of an apple only to have sharp bones lodge into your gums: absolute horror.

-Maybe in the not-so-distant future it’s not so fanciful, now that our food is being genetically modified to feed the grossly over-populated globe.
+Maybe in the not-so-distant future, it’s not so fanciful, now that our food is being genetically modified to feed the grossly over-populated globe.
 Nature will find a way to even the numbers out: soaring temperatures, melting icecaps, erratic and monstrous storms.
 Perhaps our food will start to turn on us as well.
 But that seems to be happening already.
-We have serious gluten intolerances, deadly allergies, diabetes, and heart disease due to our over-consumption of unhealthy food.
+We have severe gluten intolerances, deadly allergies, diabetes, and heart disease due to our over-consumption of unhealthy food.

-We can take it a step further into the realm of the fruits and vegetables.
+We can take it a step further into the realm of fruits and vegetables.
 What if they had skeletons, nervous systems, or voices to scream with?
 If carrots cried out, we’d surely not eat them.

-I started with Sweet Potato, because my own sweet potatoes started sprouting and were so beautifully persistent to live.
+I started with Sweet Potato because my sweet potatoes started sprouting and were so beautifully persistent to live.
 It’s funny how a single thought can develop into something completely different, that’s how I ended up with bones in my drawings.
 From there I had to do Dragon Fruit, Beetroot and of course Apple.
 All of them with different types of bones: rib cage, fingers, fish skeleton, and bones scrunched together.
 I added a hint of colour over the graphite to separate the bones from the image and add a little whimsy to an otherwise macabre idea.

 ”This is necessary…This is necessary…